top of page

 2017-18 – Lecturer in Art & Design, South Staffordshire College

-I have also been a visiting academic across the UK, US and Canada at: University of British Colombia, University of Victoria, University of Manitoba, University of Alberta, Kent State University, Arts University Bournemouth, University of Southampton, University of Glasgow, and Royal School of Needlework.
+I have also been a visiting academic across the UK, US and Canada at: University of British Colombia, University of Victoria, University of Manitoba, University of Alberta, Kent State University, Arts University Bournemouth, University of Southampton, Oxford Brookes University, University of Glasgow, and Royal School of Needlework.

 SELECT EXHIBITIONS